MCMH2000/yardattack/README.md

   ./yardattack -c garagedoor -f 868290000 -b 9600 -m MOD_ASK_OOK -s 30
-                        Will capture an OOK signal over RSSI 30 on 868.29MHz and saves it in captures/garagedoor.cfg ./yardattack -r garagedoor
+                        Will capture an OOK signal over RSSI 30 on 868.29MHz and saves it in captures/garagedoor.cfg
+                        [ISSUES WITH RSSI THRESHOLD, RECOMMENDED TO NOT USE IT YET] ./yardattack -r garagedoor
                         Will replay the captured signal from before with the same parameters ./yardattack -r garagedoor -f 433290000